apigee-127/swagger-tools/docs/QuickStart.md

 ```

 As you can see, both of our request parameters (`location` and `unit`) are defined as query parameters and are
-restricted based on our requirements.
-The response object is modeled after
+both required.
+The response object is modeled after the response of the MSN Weather API.

-**Note:** To figure out how we came up with this, please view the [Swagger 2.0 Specification][swagger-2.0-spec].
-Also,
+**Note:** To figure out how we came up with this Swagger document, please view the
-there are Swagger validation features we did not use in the model definitions to keep this document brief.
-Those too
+[Swagger 2.0 Specification][swagger-2.0-spec].
+Also, there are Swagger validation features we did not use in the model
-are documented in the Swagger 2.0 Specification.
+definitions to keep this document brief.
+Those too are documented in the Swagger 2.0 Specification.

 ## Implementing Your API